 - 12. Install safety latch bars between the cavity plate and core plate on both sides of the assembly.
 A minimum of two safety latch bars are required. - 13.
 Remove all locks and tags.
-Refer to Section 2.5 for more information.

 Mechanical hazard - risk of damage to the mold and hot runner.
 The nozzles and manifold must be at room temperature (< 25 °C or < 77 °F) before the cavity plate is separated from the hot runner.
 Severe damage to the nozzle and cavity plate sealing diameters could result if the mold is still hot.